On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Constraint Connections

-The choice of extrinsic constraints for the SCF pathways shown in Table~\ref{tab:extrinsicconstraints-connections} results in exactly the same forms for the MO coefficient parametrisation and holomorphic energy as in Equations~\ref{eq:MOcoeffparams}, \ref{eq:gammaetacoeffs}, and~\ref{eq:holoenergy}, with the extrinsic constraint parameters $x$ and $y$ controlling the values of the $A$ coefficients (see Section~S1 of the Supporting Information).
-The optimal determinants within these constraining spaces are thus also given in Table~\ref{tab:allsols}, and we can continue using the indicator $\rho$ defined in Equation~\ref{eq:indicator} to assess their reality.
-In Figure~\ref{fig:inexintertwinements}, we plot the values of $\rho$ over the domain $\mathscr{D}$ at various molecular symmetry pathway parameters $k_i$ and a fixed \ce{H}---\ce{H} bond length of $a = \SI{1.058350}{\angstrom}$.
-Every horizontal slice in this plot therefore corresponds to a two-dimensional cross section of the SCF landscape between the $\hat{R}$-symmetry-conserved extrinsic constraints within the $[\hat{R}]'$ symmetry-broken constraining space.
-We identify the vertical edges at $(x, y) = (\pm1, \pm1)$ with the $\rho$-$k_i$ plots for the various $\hat{R}$-symmetry-conserved extrinsic constraints in Figure~\ref{subfig:pathway-a-energy-all} and~\ref{subfig:pathway-b-energy-all}.
+In Figure~\ref{fig:symbrokenregimes}, we plot the values of the reality indicator $\rho$ over the domain $\mathscr{D}$ at various symmetry factors $k_i$ while fixing the scale length $a = \SI{1.058350}{\angstrom}$.
+Every horizontal slice in this plot therefore corresponds to a two-dimensional cross-section of the \gls*{acr:scf} landscape cornered by the $\hat{R}$-symmetry-conserved extrinsic constraints within the $[\hat{R}]'_{xy}$ symmetry-broken constraining space.
+We identify the vertical edges at $(x, y) = (\pm1, \pm1)$ with the $\rho$-$k_i$ indicator plots for the various $\hat{R}$-symmetry-conserved extrinsic constraints in Figures~\ref{fig:pathway-a-energy-i}, \ref{subfig:pathway-a-energy-sigma}, and \ref{subfig:pathway-b-energy-c2z}.